Karon Riley: Professional career

-Karon Joseph Riley played two seasons in the Arena Football League with the Las Vegas/Cleveland Gladiators (2007–2008) as an offensive lineman/defensive lineman.
-On August 8, 2008 Riley was removed from the Gladiators roster and reassigned to the Arena Football 1 League office.
+Riley played two seasons in the Arena Football League with the Las Vegas/Cleveland Gladiators (2007–2008) as an offensive lineman/defensive lineman.
+On August 8, 2008, Riley was removed from the Gladiators roster and reassigned to the Arena Football 1 League office.

 Acting career

 Riley has appeared in a few films and television shows since 2010 including Tyler Perry's Meet the Browns, 35 and Ticking, The Last Punch, Last Call, Mann & Wife and the 2019 film Little.

 In 2019, Riley appeared in a recurring role on Bounce TV soap opera-drama Saints & Sinners.
 He was the first replacement made in the series recast as the character Malik Thompson, previously portrayed by Anthony Dalton in 2018.
+Riley has starred as main character Malcolm in the hit series "The Black Hamptons" since 2022.

 He is also a film producer, in which his credits include two films.

 Personal life

-Karon is married to actress Terri J. Vaughn and on April 24, 2008 Vaughn welcomed their first child, a son named Kal'El Joseph Riley.
+Riley is married to actress Terri J. Vaughn and on April 24, 2008, Vaughn welcomed their first child, a son named Kal'El Joseph Riley.